Wang 144-T Scientific Calculator

 The 1101A RAM Chips used for Main Memory in the Wang 144

 The working memory of this calculator is made up of four 1101A 256x1 bit MOS Random Access Memory (RAM) chips.
-These devices were introduced by Intel in the latter part of 1969, and were the first MOS (Metal Oxide Semiconductor) static Random Acces Memory chips made.
+These devices were introduced by Intel in the summer of 1969, and were the first MOS (Metal Oxide Semiconductor) static Random Acces Memory chips on the market.
 The 1101 RAM chip is considered one of the breakthrough technologies that spelled the beginning of the end of magnetic core memory for computer/calculator memory.
 The 1101's proved to be popular among computer manufacturers, and were later second sourced by a number of IC manufacturers, including AMD, Mostek, National, and MIL (Microsystems International Ltd.).
 The chips used in the exhibited machine consist of two Intel-made 1101's, and two 1101's made by MIL.
 The date codes on the parts are very close, so it's likely that these are the original chips in the machine, and it just happened that two different vendor's chips were used.
 The memory is accessed one chip at a time, reading out the single-bit content of each memory address as a four bit serial stream.
 These PMOS (Positive MOS) memory chips require +5V and -9V logic supplies to operate properly.
 Probing the power supply pins of the memory devices showed that the pins that should be at -9V were running at -12V.
 OOPS!

 The -9V regulator for the 1101's - Highlighted area is the transistor that failed